trentgillin/Bob_Marshall/Bob_Marshall_.md

     ##        'Positive' Class : 1
     ##

-Now we can tune the algorithm first I will try tools supplied by the randomforest package and then I will use the tools in the CARET package
+Now we can tune the algorithm

 ``` r
 set.seed(3000)